sureshkannan19/apache-spark-with-java/README.md

 * **Logs** : If cluster manager is yarn or kubernetes, where using kubectl we can ge the logs else we need to go for other logging mechanism like Kibana (ELK stack)
 * **Deployment** : Gracefully shutdown existing jar and (Handle checkpoints or reprocessing mechanism) in case deploying new jar.
-  .option("startingOffsets", "latest") // Or "earliest" for replay -- for kafka .option("checkpointLocation", "/path/to/checkpoint") -- to restart from last checkpoint
+  .option("startingOffsets", "latest") // Or "earliest" for replay -- for kafka <br>
+  .option("checkpointLocation", "/path/to/checkpoint") -- to restart from last checkpoint

 <hr style="border: 3px solid;">